 Don’t be afraid to ask to take the vehicle into a trusted auto body shop and have your mechanic take a look at it themselves.
 Professionals are often the best to rely on when it comes to used cars.
 Repairs that look fine to the untrained eye can end up costing you dearly down the road, and it can put your safety at risk.

 In the end, be cautious when buying a used car.
 Get as much information as you can and take your time to look carefully for signs of repair.
-Read the used car history and if you still have uncertainty, take the car to your own auto body repair shop.
+Read the used car history and if you still have uncertainty, take the car to your own auto body repair shop in Vancouver.